Quantcast

 When it comes to actually helping someone out—and please hear me when I say this—you don't get to decide if you're doing so alone.
 The individual on the receiving end also needs to feel like you are assisting and supporting.

-I can't tell you how many husbands have come to me, at their complete and total wit's end because, while their wife fully believes that her methods are helpful, they are so pushy, condescending and suffocating, that they are doing any and everything but helping their husbands out.
+I can't tell you how many husbands have come to me, at their complete and total wit's end because, while their wife fully believes that their methods are helpful, they are so pushy, condescending, and suffocating, that they are doing any and everything but helping their husbands out.
 So, let me say this if you are engaged or are contemplating it.
 A part of the reason why it's so dangerous to go into a marriage thinking that your partner will change after you say "I do" is it can cause you to also assume that it's your job to do the changing.
 IT ISN'T (check out "The Right Relationship IMPROVES Not CHANGES You").

 It's two grown folks who need to get married and adults don't need to be raised.
 And as a wife, while your husband should be providing for and protecting you (which goes well beyond finances), you should be supporting him.

-If you read all of this and are thinking to yourself, "Girl, 'raise'…'support'…what's the difference?", ask your husband what the difference is.
+If you read all of this and are thinking to yourself, "Girl, 'raise'…' support'…what's the difference?", ask your husband what the difference is.
 If you're actually not helping him as much as you think that you are, trust me, he'll be more than happy to tell you that.

 Nagging Is the Language You Are Most Fluent In